inesCompleto/inesCompleto.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher in **Computational and Theoretical Neuroscience**, with a focus on uncovering the cellular and circuit-level **mechanisms of memory**.
+I am a researcher in Computational and Theoretical Neuroscience, with a focus on uncovering the cellular and circuit-level mechanisms of memory.

 ---

-<span style="font-size:1.1em; font-weight:bold;">🧠 Research Interests</span>
+### Research Interests

-- ○ Memory encoding and consolidation
+- Memory encoding and consolidation
-- ○ Maturation of memory circuits
+- Maturation of memory circuits
-- ○ Brain-wide interactions
+- Brain-wide interactions
-- ○ Brain oscillations
+- Brain oscillations
-- ○ Neuromodulators
+- Neuromodulators
-- ○ Network dynamics
+- Network dynamics

 ---

-<span style="font-size:1.1em; font-weight:bold;">🔬 Techniques</span>
+### Techniques

-- ○ Mathematical modeling of neural systems
+- Mathematical modeling of neural systems
-- ○ Dynamical systems analysis
+- Dynamical systems analysis
-- ○ Neural data (EEG) analysis
+- Neural data (EEG) analysis
-- ○ Dimensionality reduction & clustering
+- Dimensionality reduction & clustering
-- ○ Machine learning
+- Machine learning